Reviewed by: Nitin Gupta, DMI Level C Therapist & Founder of Pedigym

 Importance of Early Years in Brain Development

-- Takes advantage of the brain’s natural flexibility (neuroplasticity)
+- Take advantage of the brain’s natural adaptability through repeated communication experiences

 Understanding Speech vs. Language Development